 Bloomsbury Publishing Plc is a leading independent publishing house established in 1986, also known for publishing the Harry Potter novels.
 It has companies in London, New York, Sydney, and Delhi.
-Its four divisions are Bloomsbury Academic and Professional Division, Bloomsbury Information, Bloomsbury Adult Trade, and Bloomsbury Children's Publishing.
+Its four divisions are Bloomsbury Academic and Professional, Bloomsbury Content Services, Bloomsbury Adult Publishing, and Bloomsbury Children's Publishing.